junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Fiscal Year 2016 Department of Veterans Affairs Seismic Safety, Construction, and Leases Authorization Act”.
+This Act may be cited as the “Fiscal Year 2016 Department of Veterans Affairs Seismic Safety and Construction Authorization Act”.

 ## § 2.
 Authorization of certain major medical facility projects of the Department of Veterans Affairs